How do you tell the difference between intuition and fear?

 Is It Intuition Or Fear?

 There is a fine line between intuition and fear, and many people confuse the two.
-The key to tell the difference is to examine the feelings underneath what you’re experiencing.
+The key to telling the difference is to examine the feelings underneath what you’re experiencing.
 If you feel anxiety and overwhelm it’s very likely fear.
 If you feel certainty and calm then it’s very likely intuition.

-Most people get little internal signals that tell them there’s something more to a situation.
+Everyone gets internal signals that tell them there’s something more to a situation.

 Yet people tend to tell themselves that they can’t trust that feeling.
 They ignore the feeling and figure they must be wrong.

 One way this shows up is telling yourself you’re “being judgmental” when someone or something doesn’t feel right.
 You tell yourself “it’s nothing” when you aren’t quite sure why you don’t like someone or why you don’t want to be in a certain situation.

 So you push down the feeling and ignore it.